JeanetteMueller/Huyang_Remote_Control/README.md

 # Install Software Libraries
 1. Open "Tools" -> "Manage Libraries"
 2. Search for following Names and install what you found
+3. "AsyncTCP" -> Install "AsyncTCP by dvarrel"
-3. "Arduino GFX Library" -> Install "GFX Library for Arduino by Moon On Our Nation"
+4. "Arduino GFX Library" -> Install "GFX Library for Arduino by Moon On Our Nation"
-4. "ESPAsyncWebServer" -> Install "ESPAsyncWebServer by Iacamera"
+5. "ESPAsyncWebServer" -> Install "ESPAsyncWebServer by Iacamera"
+6. "EspSoftwareSerial" -> Install "EspSoftwareSerial by Dirk Kaar, Peter Lerup"

 # Run
 * Build and Run with your Arduino IDE